Stephen Hale Marsh

 Stephen Hale Marsh was born in the United Kingdom and lived in other countries, including Japan, but thirty productive years of his career were spent in Australia.
 He gave popular lectures on music.
 He was fondly regarded as a pioneer of music.
-He taught singing in Sydney, where he was said to raise the expectations of the audience.
+He taught singing in Sydney, where he was said to have raised the expectations of audiences.
 Although he was initially an ally of fellow composer Isaac Nathan, he later became a rival.

 Marsh took part in the inauguration of the Victorian Academy of Music.
 Marsh wore his beard in the chin-strap style.
 He played and wrote music for the harp.